1# Definite Samba Guide

 Afro-Brazilian women in Salvador, especially those from Candomblé, bought the freedom of many enslaved Africans and Afro-Brazilians.
 The sisterhood “Irmandade da Boa Morte” was one of these groups.
 For their religious affiliations, they were persecuted by the police force in Salvador, and some fled to Cachoeira, at the heart of Bahian Tradition, and one to Rio de Janeiro.

 Tia Ciata was the name of the sister from the “Irmandade da Boa Morte” who arrived in Rio.
 She is accounted as being one of the key figures in fostering Samba in Rio, bringing the traditional Samba de Roda from Salvador to Rio.
 This was the seed of many different expressions in the new forms of Samba that originated in Rio.
-Many experts say that Tia Ciata, and other Bahian women brought samba to Rio de Janeiro.

 The urban adaptations of Samba, in Rio, were heavily influenced by the influx of African and Afro-Brazilian population from Bahia, and newly arrived Africans.
 One of the first urban changes to Samba was the influence of European harmony, and acoustic guitar that reformed Samba.
 This influenced early urban Samba in Bahia as well, in recordings and expressions.